jussiheinonen/ltd.noooner.dam.core/documentation/README.md

 ##### HTTP methods

-Supported methods to request presigned url are GET and POST.
+ * To request presigned url use GET or POST
+ * To upload a file to S3 use PUT
+ * To download a file from S3 use GET

 ###### GET example